HazelSparks/ZelSystem/doc/Subsystem Specifications/Language Specifications.md

 - eq?, returns true if the two values are equal
 - warning, returned in the case of a non-critical error
 - error, returned in the case of a critical error
+- eval, evaluates the specified function on the following arguments
 #### Function Execution Syntax
 The evaluation syntax for ZLang is as follows